P0475 Code 7.3 Powerstroke

 Check The Technical Service Bulletin

 Before investing time and money, it is advised to check if the exhaust back pressure control valve manufacturer is running a recall campaign for its malfunctioning model.
-Investigating the Technical Service Bulletin should be done first, as it may show that there exists an ongoing program relating to this issue.
-If so, congratulations!
+The Technical Service Bulletin should be investigated first, as it may show an ongoing program relating to this issue.
+If so, there is no problem!
 Otherwise, alternative methods should then be pursued.

 Check Wirings & Connectors The Solenoid